 What is the principal’s experience?
 Do they have a good track record in the industry and the business acumen required?
 There are a number of firms out there who lack true experience in solving real-world business problems.
 Ask for past examples or how they might approach your current marketing challenges.

 7. Do they practice what they preach?

-Does the marketing agency have a strong and identified brand?
+Does the firearms marketing agency have a strong and identified brand?
 Are they themselves implementing the programs they are suggesting to you?
-It will be important that they understand the hunting, outdoor and firearms industry.
+It will be important that they understand the firearms industry.
 This will save you time so you don’t have to teach them about the subtleties of our industry.
-Other industries are far more advanced in marketing and branding tactics than the hunting and firearms category, so knowing how your customers are reacting to other industry tactics and strategies is just as important because they will expect the same from you.
+Other industries are far more advanced in marketing and branding tactics than the firearms category, so knowing how your customers are reacting to other industry tactics and strategies is just as important because they will expect the same from you.
 Especially now that the industry has added over 5 million new gun owners.